-This non-residential program will be held in two one-week sessions: Session 1 runs from Jul 20-24, 2015 and Session 2 runs from Jul 27 to 31, 2015.
+This non-residential program will be held in two one-week sessions: Session 1 runs from Jul 18-22, 2016 and Session 2 runs from Jul 25 to 29, 2016.
 The program takes place from 8:30 am to 4:30 pm on the Busch Campus at Rutgers University in Piscataway, NJ.
 Students must be available for the entire one-week period.
-The non-refundable course fee of $750 covers tuition, instructional manuals, materials, safety equipment, and all laboratory supplies.
-Half the fee will be due within 2 weeks of acceptance into the program and the remainder due on June 15, 2015.
+The non-refundable course fee of $800 covers tuition, instructional manuals, materials, safety equipment, all laboratory supplies and lunch each day.
+Half the fee will be due within 2 weeks of acceptance into the program and the remainder due on May 15, 2016.
 Housing and transportation are not provided.
-Students should bring lunch each day or be prepared to purchase lunch at a campus facility.
 Some financial assistance may be available for students that can demonstrate they require needs-based aid.

 Please attach the following when completing the application: